apmiravite/Computer-Hardware-Dataset-ML/README.md

  If we do a similar run using the normalized values, we get this result:

  $SQRERF = 6.80 + 0.72 MAve + 0.24 CACHE + 0.16 CHCAP$

+ Both runs show that all three independent variables contribute significantly to explaining variances in the dependent variable.